Have you ever thought about going abroad during your teacher training programme?

 Did you accompany or lead a special project?

-Was it easy to get in touch with locals?
+Was it easy to socialise with the locals?

 What did you miss most from Germany?